 - possessing and/or selling illegal substances.11

-Entrapment is a legal defense that you must prove by a preponderance of the evidence.12 A “preponderance of the evidence”means that it is more likely than not that the only reason you committed the alleged crime was becuase of the overreaching police conduct.
+Entrapment is a legal defense that you must prove by a preponderance of the evidence.12 A “preponderance of the evidence” means that it is more likely than not that the only reason you committed the alleged crime was because of the overreaching police conduct.

 Unfortunately, it is not at all uncommon for people to get prosecuted based on false allegations.

-- he/she didn’t understand the nature of his/her act, OR
+- did not understand the nature of their act, OR

 then California criminal law excuses that conduct.15

-The insanity defense… just like the legal defense of entrapment… needs to be proven by a preponderance of the evidence.16 If the defendant is found not guilty by reason of insanity, he/she will likely be committed to a psychiatric facility until the court believes that he/she is no longer a threat to society.
+The insanity defense – just like the legal defense of entrapment – needs to be proven by a preponderance of the evidence.16 If the defendant is found not guilty by reason of insanity, they will likely be committed to a psychiatric facility until the court believes that they are no longer a threat to society.

 For further discussion, please visit our page on the “not guilty by reason of insanity” defense in California law.